Janet Dudley-Eshbach

-Education
+Early life

+Janet Elizabeth Dudley was born in Baltimore, Maryland, on January 18, 1953.

-Dudley-Eshbach has an undergraduate degree in Spanish and Latin American studies from Indiana University, where she was a Phi Beta Kappa scholar, and holds a doctorate in Hispanic literature from El Colegio de México.
+Dudley-Eshbach received an undergraduate degree in Spanish and Latin American studies from Indiana University, where she was a Phi Beta Kappa scholar, and holds a doctorate in Hispanic literature from El Colegio de México.

-Professional career
+Career

 Before joining Salisbury, Dudley-Eshbach served four years as President of Fairmont State College in West Virginia, where she was also the first woman to hold the office of President at any public four-year college in the state's history.
 She spent eight years at the State University of New York at Potsdam, serving the roles of Professor of Spanish and Latin American studies, Chair of the Department of Modern Languages, Associate Vice President for Academic Affairs, and Dean of the School of Liberal Arts, before being appointed Provost in 1993.
 She was a full-time faculty member for ten years at Goucher College and Allegheny College.
 Her professional expertise is in international education, student recruitment, institutional marketing, fundraising, and shared governance, among other areas.